All-Weather and Indoor Activities in Oamaru – Perfect for a Rainy Day!

 3. Try Craft Beer at the Local Breweries

 Oamaru’s iconic Victorian Precinct is a must-see whatever the weather, but it just so happens that the breweries here are a welcome relief from the rain.
-Check out Scotts Brewing Co. to sample naturally brewed craft beer at their brew bar and pizza kitchen, open Wednesday to Sunday.
+Check out Scotts Brewing Co. to sample naturally brewed craft beer at their brew bar and pizza kitchen, open all week.
 Alternatively, try Belgian-inspired ales at the Craftwork Brewery, serving tasting trays accompanied by New Zealand-made cheese boards.
 Find them open Friday to Sunday.
 [Update: The Craftwork Brewery tasting room is closed until further notice].

 Location: Scotts Brewing Co. – 1 Wansbeck Street.
 Craftwork Brewery – 17 Harbour Street, Oamaru town centre.